Smart Timing Synchronization for Small Data Transmission: Discussion

+Notice that the ML methods used for both \itapx~and \itaps~are well-established techniques that are designed to be robust to avoid common issues, such as, over-fitting.
+This choice is intentional.
+While prediction precision is important, TA estimation for CG-SDT is required to be accurate enough to the extent corresponding to about $702$~m for typical operating sub-carrier spacing of $15$~kHz, as described in Section~\ref{sec:system_model}.
+This allows us to focus on limiting computation complexity overheads without sacrificing prediction performance by using SVM and/or AdaBoost for ML-aided \itapx~and L2Boost and/or LSTM for ML-aided \itaps.
+We demonstrate this in Section~\ref{sec:results}, where are able to substantially improve TA validation sensitivity with \itapx~and nearly eliminate fallbacks using \itaps, all while introducing negligible additional power consumption.

-The offline training based deployment approach discussed in Section~\ref{sec:results_validation} is one of several approaches of implementing our proposed solution.
-Training the machines can also be performed in the real-world at the BS-end to ensure no increase in complexity at the C-IoT UEs.
-The RSRP and TA values can be collected by the BS from the several UEs in a given environment (e.g., a cell or a sector of the cell) to train a machine.
-The BS can exploit the reciprocal nature of frequency division duplex channels and use uplink reference signals such as the sounding reference signal to obtain the path-loss characteristics of the channel, similar to the architecture presented in~\cite{kim2021two}.
+The offline training-based deployment approach discussed in Section~\ref{sec:results} is one of several approaches of implementing our proposed solution.
+Training the machines can also be performed in the real world at the base station-end to ensure no increase in complexity at the C-IoT UEs.
+The RSRP and TA values can be collected by the base station from the several UEs in a given environment (e.g., a cell or a sector of the cell) to train a machine.
+The base station can exploit the reciprocal nature of frequency division duplex channels and use uplink reference signals such as the sounding reference signal to obtain the path-loss characteristics of the channel, similar to the architecture presented in~\cite{kim2021two}.

+While PURs and CG-SDT configurations allow power savings at the UE, reserving dedicated radio resources to individual UEs may result in under utilization of network resources~\cite{khlass2021efficient}. \itaps~shows reduction in random-access fallback rates.
+This link-level reduction also translates to system level benefit by enabling better utilization of network resources, specifically, physical random-access channel resources.
+This allows for better resource utilization at the network side by offsetting some of the costs associated with reserved resource allocation.
+Network implementations can also further restrict the number of UEs that can be supported with CG-SDT operation by considering the trade-offs between reduced random-access resource usage with \itaps~and increased reservation of dedicated CG-SDT resources per UE.